Kinetics of Deposition in the Diffusion-Controlled Limit: Adsorption of Diffusing Spheres

 The density must also satisfy the absorbing boundary condition on the target (the bottleneck in Fig.~\ref{fig-disks_ADS})

 and the reflecting boundary condition on the boundary of the excluded region.
-This latter boundary is complicated (see Fig.~\ref{fig-disks_ADS}) and random as it depends on the history of the deposition process.
+This latter boundary is complicated and random as it depends on the history of the deposition process.
 When the target zone is very small, however, i.e. $\ell\ll R$, we can significantly simplify the problem.
-The passage through the very narrow channel is governed by an `entropic' barrier which provides the dominant contribution to the decay rate.
-(Problems with entropic barriers are analyzed in numerous studies, see e.g. \cite{Jacobs,Zwanzig92,entropic06,Bereza07} and references therein.)
-In the channel depicted in Fig.~\ref{fig-disks_ADS}, the three-dimensional Laplace equation \eqref{Laplace} can be replaced by the quasi-one-dimensional Laplace equation
+The passage through the very narrow channel is governed by an ``entropic" barrier which provides the dominant contribution to the decay rate.
+(Problems with entropic barriers are analyzed in several studies, see e.g. \cite{Jacobs,Zwanzig92,entropic06,Bereza07,HS15} and references therein.)
+Inside such narrow channels the three-dimensional Laplace equation \eqref{Laplace} can be replaced by the quasi-one-dimensional Laplace equation

 where $A(y)$ is the cross-section area of the channel at the height $y$ above the bottleneck.